-Amanda is a Director of Roberts Legal and practices as a member of the Commercial Litigation, Building & Construction and Insolvency & Restructuring teams.
+Amanda is a Director of Roberts Legal and practices as a member of the Commercial, Corporate, Property, Litigation, Building & Construction and Insolvency & Restructuring teams.

 Amanda graduated from the University of Newcastle in 2010 with a Bachelor of Law and Bachelor of Finance.
 She was admitted as a Solicitor to the Supreme Court of New South Wales in February 2011.

-Prior to joining Roberts Legal in 2015, Amanda worked at a national law firm where she obtained extensive and valuable experience in the areas of litigation.
+Prior to joining Roberts Legal in 2015, Amanda worked at a national law firm where she obtained extensive and valuable experience in the areas of litigation and dispute resolution.

-Amanda has acted for corporate, professional and individual clients in a range of matters at all Court levels and advocates strongly for her clients.
+Amanda has acted for corporate, professional and individual clients in a range of commercial matters at all Court levels and advocates strongly for her clients.